Agent HTTP quickstart

 resultorerror,X-Request-Id,X-Starkscan-Rpc-Class, andX-Ratelimit-*headers.
 REST routes useX-Starkscan-Route-Class; RPC routes useX-Starkscan-Rpc-Class.

-Smoke-test the RPC path with the public JSON-RPC calls shown above: confirm an unauthenticated request is rejected, authenticated starknet_chainId, starknet_specVersion, starknet_blockNumber, and starknet_blockHashAndNumber return results, a known-good starknet_call returns a value, bounded starknet_getEvents returns an event page, malformed write probes return errors or rpc_write rate limits without success, and batch requests stay within the 25-item cap.
+Smoke-test the RPC path with the public JSON-RPC calls shown above: confirm an unauthenticated request is rejected, authenticated starknet_chainId, starknet_specVersion, starknet_blockNumber, and starknet_blockHashAndNumber return results, a known-good starknet_call returns a value, bounded starknet_getEvents returns an event page, bounded starknet_getStorageProof, starknet_getMessagesStatus, and starknet_getCompiledCasm probes exercise their documented success or bounded-error contracts, malformed write probes return errors or rpc_write rate limits without success, and batch requests stay within the 50-item and 16 MiB aggregate caps.
+For an operator-approved trace canary, use a dedicated trace-scoped key, call exactly one of starknet_traceTransaction or starknet_traceBlockTransactions with a bounded known fixture, confirm the rpc_trace response class and request ID, and separately prove a non-trace key is rejected without upstream forwarding.
+Never use a trace probe as a broad-tracing or archive certification claim.

 Provider-migration readiness is validated before Starkscan JSON-RPC is offered

 as a migration target.
-Issue #1781 records current wallet_app_phase1 evidence
+The current dedicated mainnet gateway evidence covers

 Wallet/app migration stability